Office of Student Life

 3. Select Accessible Media under the My Accommodations menu on the left side in AIM.

-4. To request accessible version of any required books listed on the screen, select book to submit a conversion request.
+4. To request accessible versions of any required books listed on the screen, click the Select next to the book title, making sure to only select one version if there are multiple (i.e. E-book versions denoted by “Ebk.”
 Note: Your books may not appear if your instructor has not added their textbook information.

 5. If your books or course materials are not listed, scroll to the bottom of the screen.
 For each book, select the class and fill in at least the following information: Book title, ISBN, and Editor.
 For any other reading materials, fill in the title and where the text can be found (e.g. Carmen course site).
 Make sure that the book information is accurate compared to the books listed for your course.